-4.4 What are the different implications from an environmental liability perspective of a share sale on the one hand and an asset purchase on the other?
+What are the different implications from an environmental liability perspective of a share sale on the one hand and an asset purchase on the other?

 When a company owns contaminated property, there are different implications from an environmental liability perspective, depending on whether a purchaser purchases the stock of that company or purchases the property itself.
-In the case of purchasing the stock of the company, environmental liability in relation to that property remains with the company, and the purchaser of the stock will not be liable for the company's act of contamination.
+In the case of purchasing the stock of the company, environmental liability in relation to that property remains with the company, and the purchaser of the stock will not Nishimura & Asahi Japan be liable for the company's act of contamination.
 However, the value of the company's stock will likely be affected by any liability arising from such act, notwithstanding whether the liability accrues before or after the sale.

 On the other hand, when a purchaser buys the property itself, as a general rule, such purchaser will not inherit the environmental liability of the seller.
 However in certain exceptional cases, the purchaser might owe an obligation with respect to the contaminated property even if such obligation arose before the sale.
 This is because, as stated in question 5.1 below, the Soil Contamination Countermeasures Law provides that in certain cases a landowner may be ordered to remove pollutants irrespective of who caused the pollution, including in cases where the polluter cannot be identified.
-A purchaser will assume the obligations or liabilities owed by the seller if the property is a part of a sale of the seller's business and the purchaser continues to use the business name of the seller.
+A purchaser will assume the obligations or liabilities owed by the wrongdoing and/or remediation costs?

-4.5 To what extent may lenders be liable for environmental wrongdoing and/or remediation costs?
+4.5 To what extent may lenders be liable for environmental